kowainik/learn4haskell/CODE_OF_CONDUCT.md

 We won't all agree all the time, but disagreement is no excuse for disrespectful behaviour.
-We will all experience frustration from time to time, but we cannot allow that frustration become personal attacks.
+We will all experience frustration from time to time, but we cannot allow that frustration to become personal attacks.
 An environment where people feel uncomfortable or threatened is not a productive or creative one.

 ### Choose your words carefully.